What does the scam look like?

-Natural Resources Canada and its legitimate brands—ENERGY STAR, EnerGuide and ecoENERGY—NEVER perform or authorize others to perform unsolicited inspections on home equipment.
-Natural Resources Canada’s EnerGuide home energy evaluations are performed by licensed service organizations only at the request of homeowners.
+The Government of Canada, Natural Resources Canada and its family of brands (ENERGY STAR, EnerGuide and ecoENERGY) NEVER go door to door asking to enter Canadians’ homes to inspect, sell, or rent heating and cooling equipment.
+EnerGuide home energy evaluations are performed by licensed service organizations only at the request of homeowners.
 For a listing of licensed service organizations, please visit our web site.

 For more information on consumer rights and legal protection, please refer to the following resources: